 Given the increased demand and call for guidance amidst the racial awakening we are collectively experiencing, I was called to co-create this course with my dear friend Chastity Rodriguez.
 After the murder of George Floyd, it was clear that it would be best for this to be a white affinity group and Chastity encouraged me to run with it to support white folks to be able to take action in their lives to change not just their relationship to white supremacy, also to change the white supremacist systems from which we benefit.

-This 5 week course is a closed, focused and nourishing container for white and white passing folks who benefit from white supremacy and who want to work through the trauma of waking up to the harm of intergenerational racism and the advantages that come with it.
+This 5 week course is a closed, focused and nourishing container for white and white passing folks who benefit from white supremacy and who want to work through the trauma of intergenerational racism and the advantages that come with it.
 You will deepen in your embodied awareness of your own intergenerational racialized trauma, learn tools, practices and receive resources you can use to become a more effective ally and move towards becoming an accomplice to more effectively support people of color.

 Learn more . . .